-Heel pain is one of the most common complaints people present with when visiting the podiatrist.
+Heel pain is one of the most common complaints people present when visiting the podiatrist.
 Heel pain can involve injury to the plantar fascia (arch ligament) as well as entrapment of the inferior calcaneal nerve.
-Don’t suffer with heel pain, help is available!
+Don’t suffer from heel pain, help is available!

 Podiatrist for arthritic conditions